brightics/studio/README.md

 Source codes of the Web GUI are not yet fully opened due to some license issues from its submodules.<br>
 The purpose of personal use for commercial or non-commercial is allowed but only the redistribution is prohibited.<br>
 See [the documentation about this license](BRIGHTICS_VA_LICENSE) for more details.<br>
-We work hard to solve these issues and soon it will be public.
+We are working hard to solve these issues and soon it will be public.

 ## Roadmap

 <img src="docs/images/roadmap.png" width="960px" height="481px" alt="Brightics Studio"></img>

 ## Contact us
-If you like to use brightics studio, please let us know your usage and feedback.<br>
+If you like to use Brightics Studio, please let us know your usage and feedback.<br>
-Or you have questions while using brightics studio, don't hesitate and feel free to contact brightics@samsung.com.
+Or you have questions while using Brightics Studio, don't hesitate and feel free to contact brightics@samsung.com